 Non-covalently associates with activating receptors of the CD300 family.
 Cross-linking of CD300-TYROBP complexes results in cellular activation.
 Involved for instance in neutrophil activation mediated by integrin.
 Defects in TYROBP are a cause of polycystic lipomembranous osteodysplasia with sclerosing leukoencephalopathy (PLOSL); also called presenile dementia with bone cysts or Nasu-Hakola disease (NHD).
 PLOSL is a recessively inherited disease characterized by a combination of psychotic symptoms rapidly progressing to presenile dementia and bone cysts restricted to wrists and ankles.
 PLOSL has a global distribution, although most of the patients have been diagnosed in Finland and Japan, with an estimated population prevalence of 2x10(-6) in the Finns.
 Belongs to the TYROBP family.
 2 isoforms of the human protein are produced by alternative splicing.
 Note: This description may include information from UniProtKB.

-Protein type: Membrane protein, integral
+Protein type: Cell surface; Membrane protein, integral

 LTP: The number of records in which this modification site was determined using site-specific methods.
 SS methods include amino acid sequencing, site-directed mutagenesis, modification site-specific antibodies, specific MS strategies, etc.